 The different phases are as follow:

-- Communication: This is the phase where the developer and Client set up the meeting and talk about the objectives that need to be achieved for the software.
+- Communication: This is the phase where the developer and Client set up the meeting and talk about the software’s objectives that need to be achieved.

-- Modeling: It provides a better idea of the requirement to develop the software and a better understanding of the software product.
+- Modeling: It provides a better idea of the software’s requirement and a better understanding of the software product.

 - Deployment: Before deployment, the client evaluates the software, and if the client is not satisfied, then it is refined according to the client’s requirements.
 This process goes on until the point client requirements do not accomplish.
 After the client’s satisfaction with the product, the product finally deploys to the production environment.
 It is thoroughly evaluated and tested, and maintenance is done on a regular basis.